vicsz/aip-c01-study-notes/README.md

 **Exam note:** Perplexity does **not** measure hallucinations or grounding; use task-specific metrics or human review for GenAI apps.

+### Bedrock observability  - Which feature answers which debugging question?

+*PreProcessingTrace*  → What exactly did the agent receive and how was it interpreted?
+(Detect prompt injection, malformed input, bad normalization)
+*OrchestrationTrace* → Why did the agent choose this plan / tool / step order?
+(Debug reasoning paths, branching logic, hallucination root causes)
+*PostProcessingTrace* → How did the final answer get shaped or filtered?
+(Formatting issues, redactions, guardrail side effects)
+*FailureTrace* → Where and why did the agent fail?
+(API errors, tool timeouts, retries, broken steps) *GuardrailTrace* → What safety rule blocked or modified the response?
+(PII, toxic content, denied topics) *ModelInvocationInput / Output Trace* → What did the model actually see and return?
+(Prompt quality, grounding issues, unexpected completions)
+*CloudWatch metrics* (tokens, latency, errors) → Is the system healthy and scalable?
+(Throughput, throttling, cost, performance — not reasoning)
+*Golden dataset comparison* → Is behavior drifting (quality drift) or hallucinating over time?
+(Regression detection, quality validation)

 ## ReAct vs Agents vs Flows
 | Aspect | **ReAct (Step Functions)** | **Bedrock Agents** | **Bedrock Flows** |
 |---|---|---|---|